Riverside Loft is a 2nd floor apartment in the very heart of Fowey.

 The airy master bedroom boasts a king-size bedroom and the second bedroom makes a great bunk room for two children or one adult.

 Brand new for 2019, Riverside Loft has been designed and decorated to a high standard with a great, Fowey themed decor.

-We have a 40" TV and DVD player to keep the kids happy on rainy days, along with Netflix and Amazon TV account for night time box set binges when they’re asleep.
+We have a 40" TV with Disney Plus and DVD player to keep the kids happy on rainy days, along with Netflix and Amazon TV account for night time box set binges when they’re asleep.

 If you'd rather some music while cooking or relaxing, then you can connect to our Bluetooth speakers.

 The kitchen is well equipped with essential appliances such as a washer dryer and lots of handy gadgets like a Nutrabullet blender.